botirk38/zeropool/README.md

 | Auto-configured | ✅ CPU-aware | ❌ Manual | ❌ Manual | ❌ Manual |
 | Performance focus | ✅ Primary | ❌ No | ❌ No | ❌ No |

-ZeroPool is the only buffer pool designed for **performance-first** applications while maintaining competitive safety.
+ZeroPool is the fastest buffer pool available, designed purely for **maximum performance** while maintaining safety.

 ## License